 - A bank statement for a family-owned business accompanied by Stevens’ Financial Information & Affidavit of Support and a copy of either the organization's annual report or copies of relevant support information from the organization's annual report.
 The employer's financial statement must show income high enough to cover the sponsor's own business plus the amount promised to the student.

 - Certificates of deposit(s) in the sponsor’s name with a maturity date no later than the start date of the academic term, accompanied by Stevens’ Financial Information & Affidavit of Support.

-- Salary letter: Students with a U.S. sponsor may provide proof of sponsor’s current salary in the form of a letter from a U.S. employer (issued the same year as the I-20 application).
+- Salary Letter: Students with a U.S. sponsor may provide proof of sponsor’s current annual salary in the form of an employment verification letter from a U.S. employer (issued the same year as the I-20 application).
 The letter must list the name of the employee, the current annual salary, be on company letterhead and be signed by the employee's supervisor or an individual in the HR department.
 Funding is calculated as ¼ the salary if the person has zero dependents, 1/5 with 1-2 dependents, and 1/6 with 3-4 dependents.